|Nutritional Guidelines (per serving)|

-- 1 pound / 450 grams of piloncillo OR 2 cups packed dark brown sugar
+- 1 pound of piloncillo (or 2 cups packed dark brown sugar)

 - 1 teaspoon whole anise seeds

-- 2 large or 3 small apples, peeled (cored and chopped)
+- 2 large apple (or 3 small apples, peeled, cored, and chopped)

 - 1 cup raisins (soaked in warm water to soften)